enthought/traits/docs/source/tutorials/traits_ui_scientific_app.rst

 Code re-use is paramount for good software development.
 It reduces the number of code-lines required to read and understand and allows to identify large operations in the code.
-Functions and procedures have been invented to avoid copy and pasting code, and hide the low-level details of an operation.
+Functions and procedures have been invented to avoid copy-and-pasting code, and hide the low-level details of an operation.

 Object-oriented programming allows yet more modularity and abstraction.